Pulmonary tuberculosis or chest tuberculosis is a contagious disease caused by Mycobacterium tuberculosis.

-More than 50 percent of Indian adults are Mantoux positive, indicating a high prevalence of infection with Mycobacterium tuberculosis.
+More than 50 percent of adults in endemic countries are Mantoux positive, indicating a high prevalence of infection with Mycobacterium tuberculosis.
 90 percent of those infected do not develop pulmonary TB in their lifetime.
 It is clear that a positive Mantoux test does not indicate and is not a sign of disease in adults.

 A test is either positive or negative depending on whether the induration is less than or more than 10 mm in diameter.
 There is no added significance of a “strongly positive” reaction.

 Routine blood and urine examinations in pulmonary tuberculosis are as non-specific as those of physical examination.
-The patient may be found to be anaemic with a normal or raised WBC count.
+The patient may be found to be anemic with a normal or raised WBC count.

-ESR is a non-specific investigation which may become rapid in a large variety of clinical conditions ranging from anaemia to any chronic infectious, inflammatory or malignant disease.
+ESR is a non-specific investigation which may become increased in a large variety of clinical conditions ranging from anemia to any chronic infectious, inflammatory or malignant disease.

-ESR has absolutely no diagnostic value for TB and should not be given any weightage at all towards its diagnosis as a standalone criteria.
-But in conjunction with other clinical parameters, its raised value can indicate possibility of tuberculosis
+ESR has absolutely no diagnostic value for TB and should not be given any weightage at all towards its diagnosis as a stand-alone criterion.
+But in conjunction with other clinical parameters, its raised value can indicate the possibility of tuberculosis

 Examination of the sputum is the only way by which a definitive diagnosis of pulmonary tuberculosis can be made.
 Vigorous efforts should be made to isolate AFB in sputum before initiating treatment.

 The patient should preferably give samples on three days.
 In case of inconvenience, a ‘spot’ sample to the laboratory on the first day, return the next day with an early morning sample and give a third, ‘spot’ sample, the same day.
-The chances of finding AFB in sputum are much higher with 3 samples than with 2 or 1 sample
+The chances of finding AFB in sputum are much higher with 3 samples than with 1 or 2 sample.

-The sputum should be produced by vigrous cough and sputums expectorated from the lower respiratory tract should be given.
+The sputum should be produced by vigrous cough and sputum expectorated from the lower respiratory tract should be submitted to the laboratory.
 Saliva should not be confused with sputum.

 It is preferable to transfer the sample to the laboratory on the same day in a clean, wide mouth glass container.

-If the suspicion is high and first two samples are negative for AFB by smear, the third sample for both smear and culture examination.
+If clinical suspicion is high and the first two samples are negative for AFB by smear, the third sample should be tested for both smear and culture examination.

 The patient whose sputum smear is persistently negative may have some other disease.
 In cases of strong clinical and radiological suspicion, repeat sputum smear examination after 3-4 weeks may be worthwhile.

-This is done by using highly specific oligonucleotide primers to amplify the target nucleic acid by repeated rounds of denaturation, primer annealing and amplification.
-The target DNA is amplified a billion fold within 2-4 hours, and becomes quantitatively enough to be detected by a variety of detecting system.
+This is done by using highly specific oligonucleotide primers to amplify the target nucleic acid by repeated rounds of denaturation, primer annealing, and amplification.
+The target DNA is amplified a billion fold within 2-4 hours and becomes quantitatively large enough to be detected by a variety of detecting systems.